An article written by Anthony Winyard and published in Pro Mobile the magazine for Mobile DJs, issue 65

 At 16 I quit the milk round and started working part time in Baker St McDonalds, while still at school, which gave me even more money to buy music.
 A few months later, together with 3 other guys that worked there, we formed a Reggae Sound System that we called “Capricorn One”, and started playing at Blues (a Blues is a house party where reggae is the main vibe), mostly around south London.

-The problem with the sound system scene though was that although the events were wicked and a huge buzz, the money we earned was pretty poor between 4 of us, and we constantly had to keep building bigger and bigger bass bins etc… Well, I wasn’t building them, but the other guys were, and costs were split between us.
+The problem with the sound system scene though was that although the events were wicked and a huge buzz, the money we earned was pretty poor between 4 of us, and we constantly had to keep building bigger and bigger bass bins, etc… Well, I wasn’t building them, but the other guys were, and we split costs between us.
 It also meant that the actual performance time on the decks was shared between the 4 of us, and I really wanted to move things my own way, musically!
-So started up my own mobile disco called Streetlife Sounds, when I was 17, and started to cut back on the number of sound system gigs I did.
-Soon I was getting bookings for all sorts of events including weddings.
+So started up my own mobile disco called Streetlife Sounds, when I was 17, and cut back on the number of sound system gigs I did.
+Soon I was getting bookings for many events including weddings.

 On leaving school and starting full-time work, I was constantly hunting around record shops in London and beyond, for particular tunes.
 And spending most of my earnings on records, and it became almost impossible for me to walk past a record shop without popping in!

 I can do it in the mix!

 When I was 19, I became obsessed with improving my mixing.
 One of the main guys creating the DMC mixes at the time was Les Adams, known as the Mix Doctor.
 When I discovered that he offered advanced mixing lessons, I snapped up a one-day personal training course.
 This made me realise that I had to ditch my belt drive decks, because mixing on them was as easy as skateboarding on a wet towel!